 HIAS Symposium 2026

-You are cordially invited to the Symposium 2026 – Engineering the Future: Intelligent Health and Resilient Infrastructure Systems of the Hellenic Institute of Advanced Studies (HIAS), taking place July 16–17, 2026 at the Athens Odeon in Athens, Greece.
+You are cordially invited to the Symposium 2026 – Engineering the Future: Intelligent Health and Resilient Infrastructure Systems of the Hellenic Institute of Advanced Studies (HIAS), taking place on July 16–17, 2026 at the Athens Conservatoire Arts Centre, co-organized with Endeavor Greece and the Columbia Global Center, Athens.

 About HIAS